raivathadatta/life_skill/atomic_habits.md

 ## Habits I would like to change or do less :
 There are two habits that I would like to change: my eating habits and my phone usage.
 I want to eat healthier food, so I will reward or punish myself based on what I consume.
 And for my mobile phone usage, I am planning to allocate specific times for usage and change the position or screen settings to make it less comfortable to use

 ## The habit I would like to do more :
-     like to cook food myself and read more.
+Like to cook food myself and read more.
 So, when I have food cravings, I start cooking.
 For reading, I calculate how much time I need to spend on my phone, and I consider why I am interested in that content.
 I read books or articles on those topics.

 ##  Most interesting Idea :
 Celebrating the victory for small successes or completing small tasks is essential to achieving your goals.
 There needs to be a behavioural change, and it is not tough; it takes time to change the environment you choose to live in.
 To reach your goal, habits need to be changed daily.
 For example, if I want to start writing, then I need to change the habit of writing simply and learn how to write.
 Writing  grocery lists, daily to-do lists, sending messages, and many more small habit changes help to grow.

  B - MAP to make making new habits easier:
  B - behaviour, M-motivation